joysn/leetcode/README.md

 898_bitwise_ors_of_subarr.py - For every (contiguous) subarray B = [A[i], A[i+1], ..., A[j]] (with i <= j), we take the bitwise OR of all the elements in B

+998_max_bin_tree2.py - given the root node of a maximum tree: a tree where every node has a value greater than any other value in its subtree.